marklove5102/prvhash/README.md

 The two instructions - `Seed *= lcg * 2 + 1`, `lcg += Seed` - represent an
-"ideal" bit-shuffler: this construct represents a "bi-variable shuffler" which transforms the input `lcg` and `Seed` variables into another pair of variables with 50% bit difference relative to input, and without collisions.
-The whole core function, however, uses a more complex mixing which produces a hash
+"ideal" bit-shuffler: this construct represents a "bi-variable shuffler" which transforms the input `lcg` and `Seed` variables into another pair of variables in a quasi-random manner with average 50% bit difference relative to input, and without collisions (bijection).

-value: the pair composed of the hash value and either a new `lcg` or a new `Seed` value also produces no input-to-output collisions.
+The whole core function, however, uses a more complex mixing which produces a hash value: the pair composed of the hash value and either a new `lcg` or a new `Seed` value also produces no input-to-output collisions.
 Thus it can be said that the system does not lose any input entropy.
 In 4-dimensional analysis, when `Seed`, `lcg`, `Hash`, and `msgw` values are scanned and transformed into subsequent `Seed`, `lcg`, and `Hash` triplets, this system does not exhibit local state change-related collisions due to external entropy input (all possible input `msgw` values map to subsequent triplets uniquely).
 However, with a small variable size (8-bit) and a large output hash size, a sparse entropy input has some probability of "resynchronization" event happening, leading to local collisions.
 With 16-bit variables, or even 8-bit fused-2 arrangement (with the local state having 40-bit size instead of 24-bit), probability of such event is negligible.
 While non-fused hashing may even start from the "zero-state", for reliable hashing the state after 5 "conditioning" rounds should be used.

 Another important aspect of this system, especially from the cryptography